 The second phase of your admission process includes Group discussion (GD) and CAT Personal Interview (PI).
 This is a phase where you cannot prepare yourself beforehand on certain topics like how you did for your written exam and cleared it.
 You will be given with topics on the spot and are expected to voice out your opinions on it.
 The GD process requires a lot of wits and presence of mind.
 Visit CAT group discussion to get well acquainted with the GD.

-While CAT exam is, obviously, an important part of B-school entrance process, what comes after is no less vital.
+While the CAT exam is, obviously, an important part of the B-school entrance process, what comes after is no less vital.
 Group discussion is a key part of the screening process in many top B-schools in India.

 “Prepare for group discussion to avoid falling at the last hurdle.”

 Though the IIMs replaced GD with Written Ability Test (WAT), GD is still used as an essential criterion for selection.
 Hence, it is important to prepare well for this step of admission which has a high weightage in the selection criteria.
 So, let’s take a look at some ways in which you can prepare yourself and clear any GD easily.